Attack Paths

 Filtering allows for narrowing the scope of the resources list using properties like cloud accounts, clusters, resource groups, etc. Some things to note about filtering behavior:

-- Each selected Filter updates dynamically with options appropriate for the property selected.
+- Each selected filter updates dynamically with options appropriate for the property selected.

 - After selecting an initial property, click + Add Filter to add an additional filter and further narrow the scope.